CalendarPipe

 In Short

-We use two essential cookies (authentication and CSRF protection) and one localStorage item (theme preference).
-That's it.
+We use two essential cookies (authentication and CSRF protection) and two localStorage items (theme preference and analytics).
+No advertising or third-party tracking cookies.

 CalendarPipe uses a minimal set of cookies and browser storage — only what is necessary to keep the service working and to remember your preferences.